 Bond is introduced to us in Dr. No wearing a midnight blue shawl-collar dinner suit.
 In the From Russia With Love pre-title sequence, Bond (or rather a man wearing a James Bond mask) wears a very similar dinner suit, though it is not the same one as I previously though it was.
 The dinner jacket has a 1-button front, jetted pockets and satin gauntlet cuffs with 4 buttons.
 The collar is narrower and has less belly than the Dr. No dinner suit, giving this dinner suit a more modern look.
 It’s difficult to tell if this one has vents, but probably not.
 The trousers have double forward pleats.
 The pleat-front shirt has mother-of-pearl buttons and double cuffs, and the placket stitching suggests a maker other than Turnbull & Asser.
 The bow-tie is also different.
 Instead of the pointed ends from before, this bow-tie is a narrow standard batwing shape with straight ends.
 Bond again wears a white linen handkerchief folded in his breast pocket.

 This week celebrates the 45th anniversary of the release of You Only Live Twice.
 In the film, Bond visits Japan wearing a suit in a lighter shade of blue than navy that is ideal for summer.
 In certain scenes, this suit has quite a shine and suggests a mohair/wool blend.
 Mohair and high twist wool are two of the best-performing suitings for warm weather because they breathe well and are great at resisting wrinkles.
-This is a classic Anthony Sinclair suit, with a 2-button front, natural shoulders with roped sleeveheads, a full chest and a gently suppressed waist.
+This is a unique Anthony Sinclair suit with its 1-button front, but as always it has natural shoulders with roped sleeveheads, a full chest and a gently suppressed waist.
 The jacket is detailed with a single vent, flapped pockets and 4-button cuffs.
 The trousers have double forward pleats, button side-adjusters and turn-ups.

 Bond wears the suit with a sky blue poplin shirt from Turnbull & Asser that has a spread collar and cocktail cuffs.
 For a touch of Fleming, Bond wears a knit tie in a four-in-hand knot, but in navy rather than Fleming’s black.
 This is the only time Connery wears a knit tie outside of Goldfinger.
 The shoes are black grain leather, plain-toe slip-ons, probably with elastic connecting the quarters across the instep.
 Grain leather isn’t often seen in black since its rustic look is better suited with brown and burgundy country shoes.
 Bond brings along a navy felt trilby, which must surely be too warm to wear in what appears to be warm weather in Japan based on other clothes in the film.
 Overall this is one of the most Fleming-esque outfits of the series, and Fleming himself would surely approve of every part of the outfit except the shirt sleeves (Fleming preferred short sleeves, even with suits).